samvoisin/samvoisin.github.io/_posts/2024-12-01-moving-to-vsa.md

 ### Dealing with cross-feature code

 One drawback to VSA is the potential for code duplication.
 Some shared logic may need to be duplicated across slices.
 Managing shared code requires careful planning.
 I have seen a number of recommendations on handling this problem.
 One recommendation is to create a cross-cutting `shared` or `common` module.
-I don't really like this suggestion for two reasons: (1) it violates the main idea of the VSA and (2) it creates a submodule that ends up being an incoherent hodgepodge of code which is challenging to navigate and maintain.
+I don't really like this suggestion for two reasons: (1) it violates the core concept behind VSA and (2) it creates a submodule that ends up being an incoherent hodgepodge of code which is challenging to navigate and maintain.

 An alternative approach which I prefer is to use application services to coordinate needs between features.
 Let's use an example to illustrate this: Assume there is a feature for getting data about items in our inventory.
 There is an `items` table with information about the items and a `get_item_info` endpoint which allows us to read data on the items from the `items` table.